tylerwillingham/resume/README.md

 # Tyler Willingham - Resume
 [website](https://twilling.io) | [github](http://github.com/tylerwillingham) | [linkedin](http://linkedin.com/in/tylerwillingham)

-I am a pragmatic engineer with a passion for building features across the full-stack.
-I have found a particular interest in working at startups and growing their offerings with maintainability and scale in mind while balancing a user-oriented mindset.
+I'm a pragmatic, technical leader with a passion for building products that delight users.
+My career has been a mix of time spent at start-ups helping iterate quickly, but sustainably in order to regularly ship features to users, test them and continue iterating.
+I have also learned to tune my craft at scale, constantly thinking about instrumentation, performance, and shipping iterations with zero downtime.

-I began my career working independently as a freelancer in 2009.
-In 2011 I took an agency job and have been employed full-time ever since.
-I have individual contributor experience as well as considerable team-lead experience.
-As someone who is self-taught, I benefited from working closely with other engineers to learn and grow and as I continue to do that, I have also developed a special passion for helping others grow.
+You won't find a college degree in my background.
+I began my career working independently as a freelancer in 2009 before finishing high school.
+In 2011 I took an agency job and have been a full-time software engineer ever since.
+I have people management experience but I believe my impact is greatest when I can apply my technical skillset through a wide lens, collaborating across technical, product, and design teams to build predictable, maintainable systems and highly aligned teams.
+My self-taught background naturally motivates me to mentor other engineers through thoughtful code review and frequent pair programming.

-I care about developing responsible and maintainable software.
-My aim is to write code that is so readable that it looks boring.
-"Code golf" isn't my sport.
-I rely on community-trusted libraries to increase productivity and keep my teams from maintaining software that's not core to our business needs.

 ## Skills